 The light weight of this super-telephoto lens reduces the demands of its support, but the exceptionally long focal length increases the vibration dampening requirement.
 As I've mentioned, this lens can be handheld for a time, but you will appreciate having support under the lens for longer periods of use (and for stabilizing the view).
 Avoiding future shoulder issues may not seem important today, but I assure you that you will one day appreciate having taken good care of your body in your youth.
 Keep your elbows in and shoulders at rest.

-For tripod mounting, I recommend using a strong ball head (such as the Really Right Stuff BH-55 or Arca-Swiss Z1) with this lens.
-Much better (safer, easier) is to use a lens of this size on a gimbal style head such as the Wimberley WH-200-S Sidemount Head, Wimberley Tripod Head II, or Really Right Stuff PG-02.
+In the field RF 800mm lens testing relied on the exceptional ProMediaGear TR424L Pro-Stix Carbon Fiber Tripod.
+I recommend minimally using a strong ball head (such as the Really Right Stuff BH-55) with this lens.
+Much better (safer, easier) is to use a lens of this size on a gimbal-style head such as the Wimberley WH-200-S Sidemount Head.
+RF 800mm lens outdoor use utilized the ProMediaGear Katana Gimbal Head.

 Two tripod collar feet were included with the EF 400mm f/2.8 version II lens, with one being a small foot designed for monopods.
 I never used the small one, and apparently, many others left their small foot in the box as well.
 The smaller monopod base plate is reportedly again available for the RF lenses, but it is now an optional accessory.